albtdd/Dynamic-Queue-FIFO/README.md

 Note
 ====
-I added two repositories (Article and Node) with which to create the libraries used in this project.
+I added a repository (Node) with which to create the node used in this project.

 Author
 ======